-- 24. Given the important role that coaches play in supporting the British economy, delivering an inclusive society and tackling environmental issues, we urge government to provide financial support for coach operators to retrofit vehicles to meet Euro VI standards, in the same way that widespread support has been available for buses in England and Wales affected by Clean Air Zones.
-Funding for retrofit would also provide manufacturers with certainty that there will be a market for solutions, thus encouraging them to bring forward a range of options for coaches which is currently lacking. - 25.
-Calculations by LowCVP3 estimate that around 15-20% of the coach market circa 5,000 vehicles in the UK is Euro IV or V, which are ripe for retrofit to Euro VI.
+- 24. Calculations by LowCVP3 estimate that around 15-20% of the coach market circa 5,000 vehicles in the UK is Euro IV or V, which are ripe for retrofit to Euro VI.
 Such retrofitting will result in significant NOx savings; in an urban setting with an average speed of 11mph retrofitting to Euro VI could save between 86-92% of NOx/km.
 An average retrofit cost of £15,000 per coach equates to £10 expenditure per kg/NOx saved.
 This compares to an average cost of £105 per kg/NOx saved through grants for electric cars and a cost of around £175 kg/NOx saved under the diesel car scrappage scheme.4 Based on DEFRA's damage cost saving estimates of £6,199 £/NOx tonne, retrofitting 5,000 Euro IV and V coaches would result in around £45m damage costs savings annually.
-Assuming a retrofit system is in place for at least five years, this would equate to £225m in damage cost savings.5 - 26.
+Assuming a retrofit system is in place for at least five years, this would equate to £225m in damage cost savings.5 - 25.
 We therefore propose that grants of £15,000 per coach are made available for operators who wish to retrofit their vehicle to Euro VI standard.